 They need their shoppers to submit a great deal of personal information.

-This is where the BuddyNutrition chatbot comes into play.
+This is where the BuddyNutrition conversational landing page comes into play.

 This rule-based chatbot creates a safe environment and makes the experience pleasant and enjoyable.
 Throughout the conversation, it cross-references users personal details, physical health condition, fitness habits, and taste preferences to create a vitamin shot or a smoothie.